Leuviah/project-leuviah/README.md

 # Make sure that you are taking in this document as a whole, not as specific pieces of informaion.
 # Emerald-tablets, inception, the prestige, tenet

 	Quantum computing is a type of computing that uses the principles of quantum mechanics to process information.
 	Unlike classical computers that store information in bits that can only be in one state at a time (either 0 or 1), quantum computers use quantum bits, or qubits, which can be in multiple states simultaneously.

 	This allows quantum computers to perform certain calculations much faster than classical computers.
 	For example, a quantum computer could factor large numbers much more efficiently than a classical computer, which is important for many cryptography applications.

 	Quantum computers rely on a concept called superposition, which allows a qubit to exist in multiple states at once, and entanglement, which allows qubits to be connected in a way that their states are correlated with each other.

 ⪩stable-c-protocol
-		⪩BAREBONES repo for foundational beginning's with Leuviah⩱
+⪩BAREBONES repo
 # ⪩Solana≋
 # ⪩Stellar⫻Labs
 # ⪩Chainlink⫘